Iranian Revolution: Outbreak

 By 1977, the Shah's policy of political liberalization was underway.
 Secular opponents of the Shah began to meet in secret to denounce the government.
 Led by the leftist intellectual Saeed Soltanpour, the Iranian Writers Association met at the Goethe Institute in Tehran to read anti-government poetry.
 Ali Shariati's death in the United Kingdom shortly after led to another public demonstration, with the opposition accusing the Shah of murdering him.

-The chain of events began with the death of Mostafa Khomeini, chief aide and eldest son of Ruhollah Khomeini.
+The chain of events initiating the revolution began with the death of Mostafa Khomeini, chief aide and eldest son of Ruhollah Khomeini.
 He mysteriously died at midnight on 23 October 1977 in Najaf, Iraq.
 SAVAK and the Iraqi government declared heart attack as the cause of death, though many attributed his death to SAVAK.
 Khomeini remained silent after the incident, while in Iran with the spread of the news came a wave of protest and mourning ceremonies in several cities.
 The mourning of Mostafa was given a political cast by Khomeini's political credentials, their enduring opposition to the monarchy and their exile.
 This dimension of the ceremonies went beyond the religious credentials of the family.

-Approaching revolution (1978)
+Prelude (1978)

 Beginning of protests (January)

 On 7 January 1978, an article titled "Iran and Red and Black Colonization" appeared in the national daily Ettela'at newspaper.
 Written under a pseudonym by a government agent, it denounced Khomeini as a "British agent" and a "mad Indian poet" conspiring to sell out Iran to neo-colonialists and communists.